Citycon Oyj: Flagging notification in accordance with Chapter 9 Section 10 of the Finnish Securities Markets Act

-Citycon Oyj has received on 26 November 2021 a notification pursuant to Chapter 9, Section 5 of the Finnish Securities Market Act from CPP Investment Board Europe S.à r.l. according to which their total holding of shares of Citycon Oyj has decreased below five (5) percent on 25 November 2021.
+Citycon Oyj ("Citycon" or the "Company") has received on 30 November 2021 the following notification pursuant to Chapter 9, Section 5 of the Finnish Securities Markets Act according to which Gazit-Globe Ltd.'s total holding of shares in Citycon has increased above fifty (50) percent on 30 November 2021.

-The decrease in the number of shares in Citycon Oyj held by CPP Investment Board Europe S.à r.l. is the result of a sale into a reverse accelerated bookbuild executed by Citycon Oyj on 25 November 2021.
+The notification relates to the decision of the Board of Directors of Citycon to cancel a total of 9,500,000 Citycon's own shares that Citycon acquired in a market based reverse accelerated bookbuild based on the decision by the Board of Directors (the "

+").
+On 25 November 2021, the Board of Directors of Citycon decided that the 9,500,000 own shares acquired to Citycon in the Reverse ABB be cancelled.
+As announced by Citycon on 30 November 2021, the cancellation of the shares has been registered with the trade register maintained by the Finnish Patent and Registration Office on 30 November 2021.
+As a result of Citycon cancelling 9,500,000 of its shares, Gazit-Globe Ltd.'s total holdings in Citycon have increased to 51.96 percent (87,559,016 shares).
+However, pursuant to the exemption under Chapter 11, Section 21 of the Finnish Securities Markets Act (746/2012, as amended), as the change in the holding results solely from measures taken by Citycon, exceeding this threshold does not trigger an obligation to launch a mandatory public tender offer before Gazit-Globe Ltd. or persons exercising control in Gazit-Globe Ltd. acquire or subscribe for more shares of Citycon or otherwise increase its/their proportion of voting rights in Citycon.

+Gazit-Globe Ltd. is controlled by Norstar Holdings Inc, which is ultimately controlled by Chaim Katzman.
+In addition to 87,559,016 shares held by Gazit-Globe Ltd., 35,771 shares held by Chaim Katzman have been taken into account in this notification.

-Citycon Oyj has one series of shares in which each share carries one vote.
-The total number of shares and votes is 177,998,525.
+Citycon has one series of shares in which each share carries one vote.
+The total number of shares and votes is 168,498,525.

 % of shares and voting rights